 “Emeralds are one of the most popular stones today.
 Brides are even choosing vintage emerald designs for their engagement ring because there are not a lot of contemporary emerald styles on the market.
 Gemologists and jewelry experts generally advise against choosing an emerald for an engagement ring because they are a much softer gemstone than a diamond and can get damaged with daily wear.
 Yet, there is a historical precedent for wearing them.
 Jackie Kennedy had an emerald in her engagement ring and so did the Duchess of Windsor.”

 2.70 Carat Emerald Diamond Art Deco Style Platinum Engagement Ring

 19th-Century Russian Rings

 “Sapphire and diamond cluster rings have steadily been a popular choice for modern brides since Kate Middleton began wearing Princess Diana’s sapphire and diamond cluster ring in 2010.
-The style was brought back into headline news last year when Princess Eugenie received a Padparadscha sapphire and diamond cluster ring from Jack Brooksbank.
+The style was brought back into headline news when Princess Eugenie received a Padparadscha sapphire and diamond cluster ring from Jack Brooksbank.
 Lady Gaga also had an amazing pink sapphire and diamond cluster ring during her brief engagement to Christian Carino.
-Katy Perry was given a ruby and diamond cluster engagement ring from Orlando Bloom in February.
+Katy Perry was also given a ruby and diamond cluster engagement ring from Orlando Bloom.
 With all the celebrities and royals wearing the look, it might seem like a newish style.
 In fact, it dates back centuries and there are lots of stunning vintage options available."

 Antique No Heat Ceylon Sapphire Diamond Gold Ring